Imgopz/ai-chat-bot-mern/README.md

 # MERN Stack AI Chatbot

-This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI
+This is an AI Chatbot application, by using MERN Stack and OpenAI

-It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.
+It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted, but no previous conversation can be viewed.

-It's a completely secure application using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.
+This application is using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.

-Contributions are welcome

 Step 0a: Create a mongo db and get the url with secret embedded